We are Which? part of the Which? group, wholly owned by the Consumers' Association.

 We cannot answer any queries regarding the OPG, their processes or timescales, so please contact them directly; 0300 456 0300 (England & Wales) 01324 678 398 (Scotland).

 You can pay online once you’ve added a document to your basket.
-We accept all major debit and credit card and your payment is processed securely.
+We accept all major debit and credit cards and your payment is processed securely.

 You are entitled to a refund within 14 days of purchase unless: